FirmoDaniel/Total_Health_At_Home/README.md

     and their corresponding values.
 9. Return to the delopy tab in heroku and click 'Enable Automatic Deployment, then 'Deploy Branch'.
 10. Upon success you will see 'Your app was successfully deployed' and an option to view the app.
-11. A live version can be found here: [I Need A Hero](https://i-need-a-hero.herokuapp.com/)
+11. A live version can be found here: [Total Health At Home](https://total-health-at-home.herokuapp.com/)

 ### Github
 The project was developed using [GitPod](https://www.gitpod.io/) workspace, committed to git and pushed to [GitHub](https://github.com) using the built in function within Gitpod.
-To deploy this page from the [GitHub respository](https://github.com/FirmoDaniel/I_Need_A_Hero), the following steps were taken.
+To deploy this page from the [GitHub respository](https://github.com/FirmoDaniel/Total_Health_At_Home), the following steps were taken.
 1. Log in to **GitHub**.
 2. From the list of repositories on screen select 'I_Need_A_Hero'.
 3. Select **Settings** from the menu.